DaxGoon/stowise/README.md

    It then empties the $HOME/.config
    Finally it goes to the new dotfiles directory and runs stow command one by one so that the Gnu Stow application creates the required symlinks.

-* CAVEATS
-+ Only directories and dirs+files inside them are copied to the new location leaving out files which are directly under $HOME/.config
-+ Those individual files can be copied back to $HOME/.config from backup location if needed.

 * LIMITATIONS
-+ Only works for $HOME/.config directory
++ Only works for $HOME/.config directory (which should cover most of the applications in Gnu-like and Unix-like systems.)

 ### Contribuions are welcome.
 We would like to expand the functionality of this application making it capable of: